Accomplishments: Goal 5

 Top 5 Countries of International Student Origin, 2018

 - International Students

 Source: International Student & Scholar Services

 INITIATIVE 3: Establish a Georgia State University International Center.

 Georgia State established a new International Center, which opened in 2015 in Dahlberg Hall.
 Its location in the center of campus brings space, visibility and coordination to international programs, activities and services.
 It houses the Office of International Initiatives, which is responsible for the strategic integration and coordination of the university’s international initiatives, partnerships, grants, program development and management, events and activities, study abroad programs and the Confucius Institute.

-Between 2011 and 2014, more than 100 events were organized by the office during International Education Week (IEW).
+Since 2011, the office has organized hundreds of events during International Education Week (IEW).
 IEW is a joint U.S. departments of State and Education initiative to promote international education at U.S. schools, colleges and universities.
 In 2015, the Office of International Initiatives was named the International Education Program winner in the Governor’s International Awards.

 In 2018, Georgia State became a founding partner of the Atlanta Global Studies Center (AGSC), in collaboration with Georgia Tech.
 The center, designated as a National Resource Center and a Foreign Language Area Studies Fellowship program, is supported by a $2.25 million grant from the U.S. Department of Education.